Estranged Students

 Emotional Support

 Estrangement isn’t just a financial stress; it can also be a serious emotional stress as well.
 Students may need someone to talk to about the impact of estrangement on their mental health.
-You can access help through the university’s wellbeing service through their self-referral form here
+You can access help through the university’s wellbeing service through your student portal.

 External Links